codersparks-gaming-tools/Starfield-RE-vcpkg/README.md

 CommonLibSF is available as a vcpkg port.
 To add it to your project,

-1. Create a `vcpkg-configuration.json` file in the project root (next to `vcpkg.json`) OR append the following to your existing `vcpkg.json`:
+1. Create a `vcpkg-configuration.json` file in your project root (next to `vcpkg.json`) with the following OR append to your existing `vcpkg.json`:

 ```json
 {